- Now Novel Process

 No. Word is simply not designed to be anything more than a Word processor.

 At Now Novel, we use Adobe InDesign for all of our typesetting projects, which gives us a degree of control over the text which is far superior to what Word can offer.
-We also bring our extensive experience in typesetting books to bear on your text so your novel is readable, looks professional and flows correctly.
+Our typesetters also bring extensive experience in typesetting books to bear on your text so your novel is readable, looks professional and flows correctly.

-In addition to this, we also have experience getting books ready for print-on-demand sites such as Lightning Source or Createspace.
+You can also get your books ready for print-on-demand sites such as Lightning Source or CreateSpace using our services.
 Getting files ready for these sites can be a frustrating process, as they have strict submission requirements which are difficult to conform to using Word.